A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Acknowedgements.

 \section{Acknowedgements.}

-The author is extremely grateful to Daniel Glasscock for suggesting this problem, and for hearing all the arguments of the author and for extremely helpful discussions.
-The author is also very thankful to Dmitry Kleinbock for discussions and also to Hershdeep Singh for a discussion on Example 3 of Section 3.
-A.P. is supported as a doctoral student in the Mathematics department at Brandeis University, at the time of writing this manuscript.
+The author is grateful to Daniel Glasscock for suggesting this problem, and for helpful discussions.
+The author is thankful to Dmitry Kleinbock for general discussions, and to Hershdeep Singh for a discussion on Example 3 of Section 3.